sflavelle/writing/Incompatible Time (AHiT)/Chapters/01 - Time's End/03 - The Finale.md

 As she took hold of the ball of Time Pieces, she thought hard on how she had remembered the planet looking.
 Its people, its landscape, the places... its timeline as it had once been, before it had been corrupted into... this.

+These feelings, these memories, flowed from her toward the cluster, influencing them.
+She didn't know where she had learned how to do this - it was such a long time ago now...

-Once she was confident things will repair the way she intended, she took a deep breath...
+Once she was confident things will repair the way she intended, she paused, looking around herself, then took a deep breath...

-And smashed the Time Pieces into the ground.
+And flung the Time Pieces into the ground.

+There was a loud crash as they cracked and smashed into pieces, unleashing their power.

-There was a flash of white and a roar of sound and then-
+There was a bright flash of white and a roar of sound and then-